yashrmaa/yasharma/content/reading/index.md

 * A woman in the polar night - Christiane Ritter
 * Silence - Erling Kagge
 * Other minds - Peter Godfrey-Smith
+* The Alignment Problem - Brian Christian
+* A Bright Future - Joshua S. Goldstein and Staffan A. Qvist
+* This is water - David Foster Wallace

 ### Unfinished